willianantunes/tic-tac-toe-csharp-playground/README.md

     dotnet tool install --global dotnet-ef

-Then I could issue the commands:
+Then I could issue the command:

     dotnet ef migrations add InitialCreate

+To scaffold a controller, first install these guys in `src`:

+    dotnet add package Microsoft.VisualStudio.Web.CodeGeneration.Design
+    dotnet add package Microsoft.EntityFrameworkCore.SqlServer
+    dotnet tool install --global dotnet-aspnet-codegenerator

+The package `Microsoft.EntityFrameworkCore.SqlServer` can be uninstalled afterwards as we're using Postgres.
+Then you can do:

+    dotnet aspnet-codegenerator controller -name TodoItemsController --useAsyncActions --restWithNoViews \
+    --model TodoItem --dataContext CSharpPlaygroundContext -outDir Controllers